RNAdetective/AIDD/README.md

 <img src="https://raw.githubusercontent.com/RNAdetective/AIDD/master/steps/AIDDoptions.png">
  </p>

-<p align="center">Run AIDD with options to download references see manual for more customiziable options <p align="center">
+<p align="center">Run AIDD with options to download references <p align="center">

+* She the manual for more customizable options included with AIDD

 For more details on options available for AIDD please see the manual here on github or included in you AIDD folder on the VM.